kaiorosa1/100-days-of-code/log-r4.md

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued advanced Javascript Section.
 (Debugging, How JS works, Module and some practice)

 **Thoughts**: I've been loving the ZTM course.
-I feel that I can already my progress with web dev.
-I intend to work on some cool projects to pad up my resume on this vaccation.
+I feel that I can already see my progress in web dev.
+I intend to work on some cool projects to pad up my resume on this vacation.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/af9b33abf9d9314b9db901f4db78f71ac8f75f9f)